kebingyu/api-laravel/readme.md

 * Put in `cp .env.example .env`
 * Put in `php artisan key:generate`
 * Edit .env and put in database credential.
 If you have problem connecting to localhost, try to use `DB_HOST=127.0.0.1`
-* Create the database you just used in .env
+* Create the database you just used in .env in mysql
 * Put in `php artisan migrate:refresh --seed`
 * Put in `vendor/bin/phpunit tests/` and make sure all tests are green
 * Set up a site using apache or use PHP built-in web server by putting in `php artisan serve`